utnet-org/utility-readonly/docs/practices/tracking_issues.md

 ## Guidelines

-- Tracking issues should be maintained in the `nearcore` repository.
-If the projects are security sensitive, then they should be maintained in the `nearcore-private` repository.
+- Tracking issues should be maintained in the `framework` repository.
+If the projects are security sensitive, then they should be maintained in the `framework-private` repository.
 - The issues should be kept up-to-date.
 At a minimum, all new context should be added as comments, but preferably the original description should be edited to reflect the current status.